jamargoochIT/configure-gplockouts/README.md

-You can set the password to what we like, and choose whether or not it’s required for the user to change their password after their first log-in.
+You can set the password to what we like and choose whether or not it’s required for the user to change their password after their first log-in.
 After that, click OK.<br><br>

 You can also right-click on the user and select disable or enable their account.<br><br>